wercker-labs/wercker-blog/source/posts/2013-07-10-deploying-golang-to-heroku.md

 ## Adding your Go project to heroku

-If your application is already added to heroku and is successfully running, you can skip this step.
+If your application is already added to heroku, you can skip this step.

 Heroku needs to know where your application should be placed in the Go directory hierarchy.
 You need to specify this with in a `.godir` file in the root of your repository that contains this path.
 For my [go-cities](https://github.com/pjvds/go-cities) application this needs to be `github.com/pjvds/go-cities`.